 this piece, and changed the format to recreate what the viewer was

-In 1927, Rene Magritte had his first one man show, which took place at the Galerie la Centaurie, which was in Brussels.
+In 1927, Rene Magritte had his first one man show, which took place at the Galerie la Centaurie in Brussels.
 During this period of his life, he was producing nearly one piece of art work each day, which made for an extensive showing, and a variety of unique styles for visitors of the exhibit to see.
 But critics heaped abuse on the exhibition.
 Depressed by the failure, he moved to Paris where he became friends with artist Andre Breton, and became involved in the surrealist group.
 From 1927, through 1930, much of the work which Rene Magritte created, was described as cavernous, with many of his paintings showcasing bizarre scenes, with a hint of eroticism.